captionpoint/captionpoint-plays/THE-ROOMMATE.md

 while he was kissing you.
 ---
 ## SHARON:
-He won't miss them
+He won’t miss them
 ---
-It's just cigarettes
+It’s just cigarettes
 ---
 ## ROBYN:
 And a nice lighter!